Belgaum: Population

 According to the 1881 census, 64.39% of the population of Belgaum district were Kannada speakers and 26.04% spoke Marathi.

 As per the 2011 India census, the population of Belgaum city is 490,045.
 Males constitute 246,537 of the population and females 243,508.
 Belgaum has an average literacy rate of 88.92%: 93.78% for males and 85.84% for females.
 10.71% of the population is under 6 years of age.
 Scheduled Castes and Scheduled Tribes make up 7.84% and 3.26% of the population respectively.

 Languages

 Kannada (37.46%) and Marathi (32.91%) are the predominant languages.
 Urdu is spoken by 19.82%, while Konkani (2.64%), Hindi (2.42%) and Telugu (1.92%) are also spoken.

 Government and politics

 Administration

+Belgaum city is administered by the Belagavi City Corporation, headed by a mayor and deputy mayor.The Belagavi City Corporation is the local government of the city of Belgaum.
+The administrative head of the Belagavi City Corporation is the municipal commissioner, appointed by the state government.
+There are 58 wards in the city corporation, each represented by an elected councillor.

 Belgaum is located in the Belgaum Lok Sabha constituency.

 Assembly session

 In 2006, the Government of Karnataka decided to hold one week sessions of the Karnataka Legislative Assembly every year during the winter season at the Suvarna Vidhana Soudha administrative building, constructed and inaugurated in Belgaum in 2012.